Does humidifiers help with allergies? YES, It does, by making the environment non-condusive for allergens.

 Relationships between allergens and humidity level in the house

-You should know that the presence of allergens (allergy-causing agents) in your home is as a result of the environment being conducive enough for their breeding, survival, and multiplication.
+Allergens in your home is a result of the environment being conducive enough for their breeding, survival, and multiplication.

-As a result of that, we are going to look into the most important climatic condition to consider, that solely comes into play for the survival of allergens in the home.
-This condition is called humidity, and yes, there is a relationship between allergens and humidity levels in the house.
+As a result, we are going to look into the most important climatic condition to consider in the home.
+This condition is called humidity.

-Under high humidity levels, most allergen agents like dust mites and insects, are able to absorb the required moisture they need to survive, as they don’t really depend on regular respiration like us, but instead absorbs through their body surface directly.
+Under high humidity levels, most allergen agents like dust mites and insects, are able to absorb the required moisture they need to survive.
+They don’t really depend on regular respiration like us, but instead absorb through their body surface directly.

-It is why you would have noticed that in a high moist environment, there is a good chance that molds start appearing out of nowhere, and that is another proof they that flourish under such conditions.
+It is why in a high moist environment, there is a good chance that molds start appearing.

-Taking dust mites, for example, they feed on the shed skin residue from our body, and the humid environment further softens this skin pieces, hence making it more readily absorbable by them and therefore giving them a good meal schedule as well as the already existing conducive environment.
+Dust mites, for example, feed on the shed skin residue from our body.
+The humid environment further softens this skin pieces, hence making it more readily absorbed by them.
+Therefore giving them a good meal schedule as well as the already existing conducive environment.

-On the flip side of things, when the air in the environment is too low, hence a deficient humidity level, it is also capable of aggravating already existing allergies, asthma, and eczema symptoms.
+On the flip side of things, when humidity level is deficient, it aggravates already existing allergies, asthma, and eczema symptoms.

-Low humid conditions are always accompanied by dry air which could in itself cause an excellent level of irritations to the nasal passages and mucous membranes in the respiratory system, leading to problems like sinuses.
+Low humid conditions are always accompanied by dry air.
+This causes irritations to the nasal passages and mucous membranes in the respiratory system, leading to problems like sinuses.

-The impact of dry nasal passage is the fact that the mucus present in your nose is normally able to trap allergens, viruses, and bacteria, effectively reducing their numbers and stopping them from getting into the body system.
+The mucus present in your nose is normally able to trap allergens, viruses, and bacteria.
+Hence, effectively reducing their numbers and stopping them from getting into the body system.

-When they are dried up by the non-humid air, its role in the immune system drops drastically, therefore leaving allergens to pass through more freely than they normally would, and making the body more susceptible to cold, flu and even allergic reactions and asthma attacks.
-Itchy skin, sore throat, bleeding nose, and chapped lips are also some of the impacts of low humid conditions on the body.
+When non-humid air dries them up, allergens pass through more freely than they normally would.
+Thus, making the body more susceptible to cold, flu and even allergic reactions and asthma attacks.

-A humidifier is a device that brakes water down into fine mists through different mechanisms based on their type, and release them into the environment in order to increase the water vapor content of the air, and as a result, raise the humidity levels.
+A humidifier is a device that brakes water down into fine mists through different mechanisms based on their type.
+Then, release them into the environment in order to increase the water vapor content of the air.
+As a result, raise the humidity levels.

 A dehumidifier, on the other hand, does the exact opposite.
-They instead extract air from the environment and passes it through a condenser, which condenses every water vapor content in the air into water, therefore making the air free from moist as a result and releases it into the environment.
+They instead extract air from the environment and pass it through a condenser.
+Water vapor in the air condenses into water.
+Therefore making the air free from moist and releasing it into the environment.

-Now the question of which one to go for among the two should be answered by the type and peculiarity of your environment.
+Now the question of which one to go for among the two depends on the type and peculiarity of your environment.

 In environments with high moisture content, it is quite apparent that you need to reduce the level of moisture, hence pointing that you go for a dehumidifier, and if your battles are against really low humid conditions and dry air, then you should walk the part of a humidifier.